 Speed to lead is important for both moving qualified leads down the pipeline and then all the way to the sales process.
 Increasing speed to lead is accomplished with good-quality data, automation, and more.

 What is the best way to reach out to leads for initial contact?

 “The research reveals that phone and email are the most common formats used for initial contact,” said Lebo.
 “An underutilized channel is text/SMS.
 89% of consumers prefer to communicate with businesses via text/SMS.
 With an opportunity as clearly defined as this, it may be wise to re-examine your communication strategy and add text/SMS to the mix.”

-It turns out, there’s a sequence and timing to contacting leads just right to get them from initial exposure all the way to the buy.
-That mix is tailored to not just your brand, but also each individual lead.
+It turns out there’s a sequence and timing to contacting leads just right to get them from initial exposure to the buy.
+That mix is tailored to not just your brand but also each lead.

 How can marketers make initial (and continued) contact feel personal?

 “Think one-to-one as you are crafting your content.
 Be sincere in your communication and provide a specific reason why you are communicating with them,” said Lebo.
 “Dig deep with your customization and personalization to show that you understand their specific needs.
 There are art and science to striking the right balance between professional and personal.”

 Today’s leads want to feel like they’re communicating with other human beings.
 To close the lead conversion gap, marketers need to engage quality leads in conversations that matter.

 Even when many of these solutions rely on automation (and your prospects know it), it’s still possible to craft communication that meets a lead’s hyper-specific needs.

 This requires a two-sided dialogue and a hyper-personalized, ever-shifting strategy.